-Passport: You should keep your passport valid at all times.
-Your passport is your own government’s permit for you to leave and re-enter your own country.
-Most passports contain an expiration date.
-Consult your own consulate or embassy in the U.S. to renew your passport.
+Passport: Your passport is your government’s permit for you to leave and re-enter your country of citizenship.
+You must have a valid passport while residing in the U.S. Do not let your passport expire.
+When your passport is within 6 months of expiration, consult your country's consulate or embassy in the U.S. to renew your passport.
 The officials there will tell you what forms and fees, if any, are required.
-If you are required to supply a letter affirming that you are a student at UL Lafayette you can request a letter at OIA.
-The office can provide the addresses of your country’s consulate or embassy.
+If you are required to supply a letter affirming that you are a student at UL Lafayette you can request a letter from the OIA.

 Visa Information: International students in the U.S. are generally admitted under the F-1 student visa classification.
 Under special circumstances, international students may also be admitted under the J-1 exchange visitor visa.
 Those who petition for F-1 or J-1 visas are admitted as a non-immigrants and are granted temporary stays in the U.S. In order to apply for the F-1 visa, the prospective student must receive a SEVIS I-20.
 Those applying for J-1 visas receive the form DS-2019.
 All non-immigrant visas should not be expired at the time of entry/re-entry to U.S. It is permissible to have an expired F-1 visa while in the U.S. as long as the SEVIS I-20 remains valid.
 The guideline information on visa renewal is available at the U.S. State department services website.

 SEVIS I-20: This document is issued by the University and is required in order for a student to apply for an F-1 visa.
 It is issued for the program and level of study for which the student has been admitted.
 It is signed by a Designated School Official (DSO) at the University and by the student.
 Upon a student's arrival in the United States, the I-20 will be verified by the USCIS officer and authorized.
 This document must be valid throughout the entirety of a student's educational pursuits in the U.S.